Geography

 Autumn |

-Students will be introduced to the key features of deserts, the main characteristic of desert landscapes and how they are formed.
+Living in the desert | Students will be introduced to the key features of deserts, the main characteristics of desert landscapes and how they are formed.
 Students will understand the reasons for adaptations.
-Students will identify how and why deserts might change in the future, consider how humans utilise and manage the landscape and the resources found within them. | Students have an in-depth knowledge about one named hot desert environment.
-Students have a secure knowledge and understanding of desert landscapes.
-Students have an in-depth understanding behind the causes of desertification, the areas at risk and the impacts on people and the environment. | Formative assessment: Teacher uses different strategies during discussion and tasks to assess students understanding of the subject.Students will be completing a combination of knowledge tests and extended writing tasks which will assess their knowledge and understanding of landscapes formation and adaptations. |
+Students will identify how and why deserts might change in the future, consider how humans utilise and manage the landscape and the resources found within them. | Students can demonstrate a comprehensive understanding of the defining characteristics of deserts.
+They can explain the factors that contribute to the formation of desert landscapes.
+Students can clearly articulate the reasons behind adaptations in desert organisms.
+They can provide detailed examples of specific adaptations and explain how these adaptations help organisms survive in the harsh desert environment.
+Students have an in-depth understanding behind the causes of desertification, the areas at risk and the impacts on people and the environment. | Formative assessment: Teachers use different strategies during discussion and tasks to assess students' understanding of the subject.Students will be completing a combination of knowledge tests and extended writing tasks which will assess their knowledge and understanding of landscapes formation and adaptations. |

 Autumn |